 The Opposing Opinion

 While the opinions of the KDA are noted, it is important to remember that they are exactly that, an opinion.
 The KDA does not have the authority to make laws in the Commonwealth of Kentucky.
 Additionally, the basis for the legal opinion is undefined and suspicious at best.
 The opinions of the KDA have met with strong opposition since it is unclear why and what their opinion is based on.
 This cannabinoid has shown favorable results for consumers.
-Those seeking a natural, safe remedy for everything from pain relief to sleep to anxiety consider Delta-8 to be heaven-sent.
+Those seeking a natural, safe remedy for everything from pain relief to sleep consider Delta-8 to be heaven-sent.
 Not only is this product good for consumers, it’s also good for the industry.

 Where 502 Hemp Stands

 502 Hemp only carries federally legal compliant products.
 Our Delta-8 is tested and all have certificates of analysis available for viewing.
 These will show that the Delta-9 THC is below 0.3%.
 Hopefully, the lawsuit will allow for Delta-8 to be produced in Kentucky and give our farmers another foothold in the industry.
 We are a proud member of the KYHA and support our fellow retailers, farmers and processors.